maxlaverse/mumbi-fs300/README.md

 The reception of signal is done using interrupts.
 For an Arduino Nano it means that you can only use port 2 or 3 for this program (see [AttachInterrupt](https://www.arduino.cc/en/Reference/AttachInterrupt)).

-I also recommend you to use an antenna as it really improves the reception range.
+It's also recommended to use an antenna as it really improves the reception range.

 ## Emitting and receiving signals
-The Arduino program is very basic [pwm emitter/receiver](https://en.wikipedia.org/wiki/Pulse-width_modulation) for 1200μs long pulses.
+The Arduino program is a very basic [pwm emitter/receiver](https://en.wikipedia.org/wiki/Pulse-width_modulation) for 1200μs long pulses.
 It reads the serial port for strings composed of `0`, `1` and ending with a return line `\n`.
-It then sends a 15μs RF low signal followed by 8 repetition of the data pwm-modulated each separated by a 10μs low signal.
+It then sends a 15μs RF low signal followed by 8 repetitions of the data using pwm modulation, each separated by a 10μs low signal.

 For the reception it uses interrupts and starts analyzing data when the 15μs sync signal is detected.
-The program only support signals shorter than 40bits and it will consider a signal as valid if it was at least detected two times in the same transmission.
+The program only support signals shorter than 40bits and it will consider a signal as valid if it was at least detected two times during the same transmission.

 Compile and upload [the Arduino program](arduino-pwm/arduino-pwm.ino) on your board.
 Then connect to the Arduino using the usb-to-serial port.
 You should see 34bits long codes when pressing buttons of your remote control.